huggingface/blog/ml-web-games.md

 ## 1. Training the neural network

-*NOTE:* If you want to skip this section, you can download the pretrained model from [here](https://huggingface.co/Xenova/quickdraw-mobilevit-small).

 ### Training data

 We'll be training our model using a [subset](https://huggingface.co/datasets/Xenova/quickdraw-small) of Google's [Quick, Draw!](https://quickdraw.withgoogle.com/data) dataset, which contains over 5 million drawings across 345 categories.
 Here are some samples from the dataset: